shakacode/react_on_rails/docs/additional-details/recommended-project-structure.md

 ## Moving node_modules from `/` to `/client` with a custom webpack setup.

-`rails/webpacker` probably doesn't support having your main node_modules directory under `/client`, so only follow these steps if you want to use your own webpack configuration.
+Shakapacker probably doesn't support having your main node_modules directory under `/client`, so only follow these steps if you want to use your own webpack configuration.

 1. Move the `/package.json` to `/client/package.json`
 2. Create a `/package.json` that delegates to `/client/package.json`.